Lanfirus/Time-Tracking-System/README.md

 2. Istall maven http://www.apache-maven.ru/install.html
 3. In project directory open PowerShell or WinCmd
 4. Enter command "mvn verify"
-5.a.
-Maven will lanuch test.bat file with commands to start Google Chrome browser in Incognito mode.
+5. (Automatic launch) Maven will lanuch test.bat file with commands to start Google Chrome browser in Incognito mode.
 Browser opens on main page of the project.
-5.b.
-Open browser and follow the link http://localhost:8888/company/tts/main
+6. (Manual launch) Open browser and follow the link http://localhost:8888/company/tts/main

 # Additional information:
 There is a DBInitializer utility for this project.
 With it you can easily create/drop required scheme with some mock data.